Post-Op Lymph Drainage

 Post-Op Manual Lymph Drainage: Accelerating Recovery and Enhancing Healing

 Awakening Healing Center LLC provides specialized post-operative lymphatic drainage therapy that is specifically designed to significantly enhance the healing process, reduce swelling, and support overall wellness in a holistic manner.
 Utilizing the effective Vodder techniques, I carefully stimulate the lymphatic system to efficiently eliminate excess fluids, toxins, and waste from the body, which not only minimizes scarring but also fosters a more natural and effective healing process.
 Each session is thoughtfully tailored to meet and address the specific needs of clients undergoing cosmetic surgery recovery, helping to ease swelling and discomfort.
 This therapy is also applicable for orthopedic surgeries, where the primary focus is on aiding pain relief and restoring mobility to the affected areas.
 My primary focus is always on your comfort and well-being, ensuring personalized care throughout the entire process.
-Contact us today to experience this transformative therapy, which is particularly beneficial for procedures such as 360 lipo, Brazilian Butt Lifts (BBLs), tummy tucks, mommy makeovers, and a variety of orthopedic surgeries.
-Additionally, we are pleased to offer a specialized BBL mattress to ensure your recovery process is as comfortable as possible, along with customizable gift certificate packages that make perfect presents for yourself and your loved ones.
+Contact us today to experience this transformative therapy, which is particularly beneficial for procedures such as 360 lipo, mommy makeovers, tummy tucks, breast reductions, breast reconstructions, and a variety of orthopedic surgeries.
+Additionally, we are pleased to offer customizable gift certificate packages.
 Awakening Healing Center is also offering red light therapy through Light Skims in conjunction with massage to promote scar tissue release and effectively manage pain and inflammation.

 Post-operative massage, also known as post-op massage therapy, is a specialized form of massage designed to aid in the recovery and healing process after surgery.
 It can be beneficial for various types of surgeries, including cosmetic procedures, joint replacements, and orthopedic surgeries.
 The goals of post-operative massage are to reduce pain, minimize swelling, improve circulation, and promote overall healing and relaxation.
 Here are some key points to consider if you're interested in post-operative massage: